GSuite - Find out more

 What are the file storage and file collaboration options available for current University staff and students?

 For University work we recommend OneDrive for files that you're working on yourself or with a small number of collaborators.

 For staff members who are collaborating in a larger group we recommend Microsoft Teams.

 If you are a researcher then you can request an institutional Dropbox for Research.

 For your personal, non-University files you will need to arrange your own storage service that suits your needs.

 Check out the latest information on Google GSuite changes for alumni.

 What Google Services are affected?

-Google Drive, Photos, Docs, Sheets, Slides, plus other less used applications including AppSheet, Drawings, Calendar, Chat, Forms and Meet are all part of the 1GB quota.
+Google Drive, Photos, Docs, Sites, Sheets, Slides, plus other less used applications including AppSheet, Drawings, Calendar, Chat, Forms and Meet are all part of the 1GB quota.
 Google Shared Drives will also need to be shrunk.
 Your @aucklanduni.ac.nz Google mailbox is not included in the 1GB quota.